-Future sales and issuances of our common shares or rights to purchase common shares, including pursuant to our equity incentive plans, could cause you to incur dilution and could cause our common share price to fall.
+Future sales and issuances of our common shares, preferred shares, or rights to purchase common shares, including warrants or pursuant to our equity incentive plans, could cause you to incur dilution and could cause the market price of our common shares to fall.

-As of June 30, 2016, options to purchase 1,983,674 of our common shares with a weighted-average exercise price of \$7.19 per common share were outstanding.
-The exercise of any of these options would result in dilution to current shareholders.
-Further, because we will need to raise additional capital to fund our clinical development programs, we may in the future sell substantial amounts of common shares or securities convertible into or exchangeable for common shares.
-Pursuant to our equity incentive plans, our compensation committee (or a subset thereof) is authorized to grant equity-based incentive awards to our employees, directors and consultants.
-Future option grants and issuances of common shares under our share-based compensation plans may have an adverse effect on the market price of our common shares.
+As of March 31, 2018, stock options to purchase 2,795,941 of our common shares with a weighted-average exercise price of \$6.98 per common share were outstanding and 2,868,000 of our Series 1 Preferred Shares were outstanding, which are convertible into our common shares on a one-for-one basis at the option of the holder, subject to certain ownership limitations following a requested conversion.
+The exercise of any of these stock options or conversion of the Series 1 Preferred Shares would result in dilution to current shareholders.
+Further, because we will need to raise additional capital to fund our clinical development programs, we may in the future sell substantial amounts of common shares, preferred shares, or other securities convertible into or exchangeable for common shares.
+Pursuant to our equity incentive plans, our compensation committee (or a subset or delegate thereof) is authorized to grant equity-based incentive awards to our employees, directors and consultants.
+Future stock option grants and issuances of common shares under our share-based compensation plans may have an adverse effect on the market price of our common shares.